ZulAmi/symbioAI/README.md

 **Total Compute Time**: ~5.2 hours (6×52min)

-**Key Lesson**: Importance sampling incompatible with balanced replay - graph learning provides interpretability without performance cost
+**Key Lesson**: Importance sampling breaks balanced replay - graph learning gives you interpretability for free

-### What This Research Contributes
+### What This Does

 **Main Idea:**

-I'm bringing causal graph discovery into continual learning to see which tasks actually depend on each other:
+Bringing causal graph discovery into continual learning to see which tasks actually depend on each other:

-1. **Interpretable Task Graphs** - The method finds task dependencies without messing up training
+1. **Interpretable Task Graphs** - Finds task dependencies without messing up training
-2. **Temporal Causality** - Only allows forward edges (i→j where i<j) since later tasks can't affect earlier ones
+2. **Temporal Causality** - Only forward edges (i→j where i<j) since later tasks can't affect earlier ones
-3. **Zero Performance Cost** - Graph learning is basically free (+0.07%, just noise)
+3. **Free** - Graph learning costs nothing (+0.07% is noise)
-4. **A Useful Failure** - Importance sampling actually hurts performance by -2.06%
+4. **Honest Failure** - Importance sampling hurts performance by -2.06%
-5. **Clean Experimental Design** - Ablations clearly separate graph learning from sampling
+5. **Clean Experiments** - Ablations clearly separate graph learning from sampling

-**The Cool Part:** You can see which tasks causally influence others (like Task 2→Task 3 at 0.698 strength) and get interpretable insights without any performance penalty.
+**The Cool Part:** See which tasks causally influence others (like Task 2→Task 3 at 0.698 strength) without any performance penalty.

-**Unexpected Discovery:** Importance-based sampling turns out to be fundamentally incompatible with balanced replay - this negative result is actually pretty valuable for the field.
+**Unexpected Finding:** Importance sampling breaks balanced replay - turns out to be a valuable negative result.

 ## Implementation